NathanielMar/git-demo/README.md

 # git-demo
-THis is a quick github demo
+This is a quick github demo

+#This is my local change